 — summary of coaching by Claire Pedrick, from Simplifying Coaching

 Coaching is led by you.
 You are the expert on your own life.
-As a professional coach, I am the expert on the process of coaching.
-You know what’s best for you, and I am there to support your insight discovery, action planning, and reflection process.
+As a professional coach, I am the expert on the process of coaching — semi-structured conversations that ensure you have clarity and a doable plan to move forward with.

 My role is to raise your awareness.
-Through deep listening, gentle challenges and insightful questions, you will gain the clarity and confidence to put all your thought into clear action towards your goals.
+Through deep listening, gentle challenges and insightful questions, you will gain the clarity and confidence to put all your thoughts into words.
+Then into clear action toward your goals.

 Here’s what I do during a coaching session:

-Reflect back what I’m hearing, highlighting any themes, details, or language notes that may be useful for you.
-This will give you new perspective and insights to move the conversation forward that next important bit.
+• Reflect back what I’m hearing, highlighting any themes, details, or language notes that may be useful for you, giving you new perspective and insight you need to move forward.

-Gently challenge your thinking with insightful questions or observations.
-I will only make observations if I think it will be helpful to your thinking process in the moment and I will always ask first if it is welcome — I don’t want to interrupt your thinking with my thinking!
+• Gently challenge your thinking with insightful questions or observations.
+But only if it’s useful — I don’t want to interrupt your thinking with my thinking!

-And throughout all of this, I always follow the code of ethics and core values of coaching as set out by the International Coaching Federation (ICF).
+• And throughout all of this, I always follow the code of ethics and core competencies of coaching as set out by the International Coaching Federation (ICF).

 I may also…

-Share what I’m noticing or feeling as you speak, if I think that would be useful for you to know about.
+• Share what I’m noticing or feeling as you speak, if I think that would be useful for you.

-Take a moment to check in where we are at with things and if there’s any changes we might want to make about where we are going.
+• Take a moment to check in where we are at with things and adjust if needed.

 Insightful.
 Useful.
 Meaningful.